Tec 5 Alton M. Dodway

 Once Alton was in Camp O'Donnell, he was put into the camp hospital.
 The hospital became known as "Zero Ward."
 Most of the POWs who entered the hospital died.
 The doctors in the hospital had no medical supplies other than those they had carried in themselves.
 The Japanese feared the area so strongly that they encircled the building with a barbed wire fence.

 Without proper medical care, T/5 Alton M. Dodway died of dysentery on May 9, 1942.
 He was buried in the camp's cemetery in Section D, Row 7, Grave 3.
-His family did not learn of his death until May 31, 1945.
+His family learned in August 1944, that the army had listed him as dead, but they did not learn officially of his death until May 31, 1945.

 After the war, Alton's remains were taken to Manila and buried at a temporary cemetery until his family requested that his remains be returned to the United States.
 Tec 5 Alton M. Dodway was buried at Riverview Cemetery in Port Clinton, Ohio.